 Disorders – It has been observed that some medical conditions may impact your final adult height.
 Among them are dwarfism, Down syndrome, and Marfan syndrome.

 These alter the growth pattern of a child, making him or her unable to attain his or her maximum height potential.

 Also, conditions that require the use of steroids for an extended period can stunt growth.

 Can You Grow Taller as an Adult?

 The common argument is that a person cannot grow any taller once they have crossed into adulthood.
-This is because growth plates typically close when that happens.
+This is because growth plates are usually closed by then.
 And this is supposed to make further growth impossible.

 But it is known that people with endocrine disorders may continue to grow after puberty.
-Those suffering from gigantism and acromegaly don’t cease growing as adults.
+Those suffering from gigantism and acromegaly don’t stop growing even during adulthood.

-But it is possible that growth plates may remain open until 21 years in women and 24 in men.
+But it is possible that growth plates may remain open until the age of 21 in women and 24 in men.
 This gives some room for further growth.